Kdyby/CsobPaymentGateway/docs/en/index.md

 ```

 You also need to choose a PSR7 compatible HTTP Client.
-This library contains a default `GuzzleClient`, but guzzle is not installed by default, only suggested.
+This library contains a default `GuzzleClient`, but Guzzle is not installed by default.

+It is recommended to just use Guzzle, so you should also install using Composer.

 ```sh
 $ composer require guzzlehttp/guzzle
 ```

+If you don't wanna use Guzzle, that's fine, you're just gonna have implement your own `Kdyby\CsobPaymentGateway\IHttpClient`.

 Setup